 Step 1: Cut the PVC to Size

-We recommend buying a PVC pipe ¾ inches in diameter, but pick a width that works for the thickness of your rug.
-Using a tape measure or simply eyeing it against your rug, cut the PVC pipe about one inch shorter than your rug's width.
-This way it will support the rug without being visible on the wall.
+We recommend buying a PVC pipe ¾ inches in diameter but pick a width that works for the thickness of your rug.
+Using a tape measure—or simply eyeing it against your rug—cut the PVC pipe about one inch shorter than your rug's width.
+This way, it will support the rug without being visible on the wall.

 Step 2: Measure Several Pieces of Twine

-Cut about two or three pieces of twine roughly double the length of the PVC pipe.
+Cut about two or three pieces of twine that are roughly double the length of the PVC pipe.
 If you have a heavy rug, use more twine, but a lighter rug will be fine with fewer pieces.
 Then, string all of those pieces through the PVC pipe.